Judy Ann Santos: 2014–present: Independent films and comedies

 The novelty of playing a villainous part drew Santos to play Teresa Dichaves in Starla (2019).
 Despite her character's actions, Santos played the part to make Teresa seem "sympathetic" and "selfless".
-The series aired from October 7, 2019 to January 10, 2020.
+The series aired from October 7, 2019, to January 10, 2020.
 Santos's second role in 2019 was in Brillante Mendoza's war drama Mindanao.
 The film premiered at the 24th Busan International Film Festival.
 Although the response to the film was mixed, critics were highly appreciative of Santos's performance; the Screen International wrote, "This is not a film which leaves any emotional button unpushed ... [but] throughout all this, Santos retains grace and dignity with a performance which is a class apart from the rest of the picture."
 SunStar Davao felt that the film lacked "depth and cultural nuance" and criticized Mendoza's misrepresentation and unfamiliarity of the region's ethnic groups.
 In contrast, Jessica Kiang from Variety highlighted Santos's "de-glammed, gently anguished, remarkably sympathetic performance", and called the film "well acted but clumsy".
 Mindanao was submitted for consideration at the 91st Academy Awards for Best International Feature Film.
 The role won Santos the Best Actress award from the Cairo International Film Festival, Metro Manila Film Festival, and Luna Awards.
 In 2020, Santos hosted Paano Kita Mapasasalamatan.

 Santos will collaborate with Erik Matti on two projects.
-These will be a biopic of Regal Entertainment founder Lily Monteverde, and the television adaptation of the French comedy series Call My Agent!, which co-stars Edu Manzano, Gina Alajar, and RK Bagatsing.
+These will be a biopic of Regal Entertainment founder Lily Monteverde, and a remake of the French comedy series Call My Agent!, which co-stars Edu Manzano, Gina Alajar, and RK Bagatsing.
 She will feature alongside Sam Milby in Rayhan Carlos's horror film The Diary of Mrs. Winters, about a trauma cleaner who is troubled by unexplained events after finding a suicide victim's diary.
+Santos is also attached to star as a fictional Philippine President who is the target of an assassination plot in the upcoming eight-part crime thriller miniseries The Bagman.